shivsahni/APKEnum/README.md

 * List of S3 websites referenced in the code

-* List of IP addresses referenced in the. code
+* List of IP addresses referenced in the code

 Once downloaded, we just need to provide the pathname of the APK file.
 Optionally, we can also provide a list of keywords related to the target, the script would then create an additional list of in-scope domains based on the input keyword list apart from the aforementioned lists.